MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/design-productive-forms.md

 :::image type="content" source="media/add-reference-panel.png" alt-text="Add a reference panel to a form":::

+### Account activities with the timeline control

-Below the contact subgrid is the activities timeline wall.
+Below the contacts subgrid is the activities timeline wall.
 The timeline control allows a user to quickly view recent information about activities that have an activity record associated to the account including emails, phone calls, notes, etc.  Users can also send new emails, log new phone calls, add new notes quickly and easily from the control.
 More information: [Set up the timeline control](set-up-timeline-control.md)

 :::image type="content" source="media/timeline-control.png" alt-text="Timeline control in a contact subgrid":::

 ## Working with data on a main form best practices

 - If you need additional requirements added to data on the form that is not configured on the table, it is important to make sure the data that is required is always visible and editable.
 For example, a required field for your user based on a business rule.
-If you require a field and make it read-only, it will block users from completing tasks and can create dissatisfaction and frustration for your users.
+If you require a field and make it read-only, it will block users from completing tasks and can create dissatisfaction and frustration.
 Although, hidden and read-only components are supported by the Power Apps platform, it is important to know that if a user saves data on form with a required field that is not editable, the save will process.
 This ensures a user is never blocked from completing a task based on a bad design pattern.

 - Hidden fields can be used like read-only fields and are handy when building data dense forms, however, the same applies when working with required fields, you should never hide a required field if it can be null when editing a record.
 You can use business rules or events to hide or show fields on a form, however, the form will behave the same as a read-only field when saving.
 Model-driven forms will always allow for the save if a field is required but hidden on the form.